dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

 1. We get to reuse the parallel algorithms found in Dask Dataframe originally designed for Pandas.

-    (these were hard enough to get right the first time)

-2. It consolidates the development effort behind a single codebase so that future effort spent on CPU Dataframes benefits GPU Dataframes and vice versa.
+2. It consolidates the development effort within a single codebase so that future effort spent on CPU Dataframes benefits GPU Dataframes and vice versa.
 Maintenance costs are shared.

-3. By building code that works simultaneously with two Pandas implementations (CPU and GPU) we start to establish conventions and protocols that will make it easy for other projects to do the same, either with these two Pandas-like libraries, or with future Pandas-like libraries.
+3. By building code that works equally with two DataFrame implementations (CPU and GPU) we establish conventions and protocols that will make it easier for other projects to do the same, either with these two Pandas-like libraries, or with future Pandas-like libraries.

-    We start forcing the ecosystem to consider supporting Pandas-like libraries, rather than just the single Pandas library.
-For example if (when?) the Arrow library develops a computational system then we'll be in a better place to roll that in as well.
+    This approach also aims to demonstrate that the ecosystem should support Pandas-like libraries, rather than just Pandas.
+For example, if (when?) the Arrow library develops a computational system then we'll be in a better place to roll that in as well.

 4. When doing any refactor we tend to clean up existing code.

-    For example to make dask dataframe ready for a new GPU Parquet reader we end up [refactoring and simplifying our Parquet I/O logic](https://github.com/dask/dask/pull/4336).
+    For example, to make dask dataframe ready for a new GPU Parquet reader we end up [refactoring and simplifying our Parquet I/O logic](https://github.com/dask/dask/pull/4336).

-But also some drawbacks:

-1. This places API pressure on cuDF to match Pandas so...
+The approach also has some drawbacks.
+Namely, it places API pressure on cuDF to match Pandas so:

-2. Slight differences in API now cause larger problems
+1. Slight differences in API now cause larger problems, such as these:

     -  [Join column ordering differs rapidsai/cudf #251](https://github.com/rapidsai/cudf/issues/251)
     -  [Groupby aggregation column ordering differs rapidsai/cudf #483](https://github.com/rapidsai/cudf/issues/483#issuecomment-453218151)

-3.  cuDF has some pressure on it to repeat what some believe to be mistakes in the Pandas API.
+2.  cuDF has some pressure on it to repeat what some believe to be mistakes in the Pandas API.

-    For example, cuDF today supports missing values arguably more sensibly than does Pandas.
+    For example, cuDF today supports missing values arguably more sensibly than Pandas.
 Should cuDF have to revert to the old way of doing things just to match Pandas semantics?
-Dask Dataframe will probably have to need to grow more flexible here to handle evolution and small differences in semantics.
+Dask Dataframe will probably need to be more flexible in order to handle evolution and small differences in semantics.

 Alternatives
 ------------

-We could also write a new dask-dataframe-style project around cuDF that was more able to deviate from the Pandas/Dask Dataframe API.
+We could also write a new dask-dataframe-style project around cuDF that deviates from the Pandas/Dask Dataframe API.
 Until recently this has actually been the approach, and the [dask-cudf](https://github.com/rapidsai/dask-cudf) project did exactly this.
 This was probably a good choice early on to get started and prototype things.